 If you’re perfectionistic remind yourself that many of the tasks you need to get done in a day don’t require perfection.
 Strive for “good enough,'” a happy medium between average and great.
 Most of the time, completing a task imperfectly is better than delaying it indefinitely.
 Tell yourself “I know this isn’t perfect, but it’s good enough for today and I’m okay with that.”
 Learning to accept “good enough” in many areas will allow you to accept your own imperfections as well as those of others.
 And to accept the fact that there isn’t always time, in a busy life, to strive for perfection.

-If your decision-making skills are undeveloped you may want to make an investment in yourself and either take a course in decision-making or work with a therapist or coach on developing these skills.
+If your decision-making skills are undeveloped you may want to make an investment in yourself and work with a therapist or coach on developing these skills.
 Good decision making involves a number of sub-skills: patience, research, assertion, organization, delegation and asking for support, to name a few.
-When we don’t learn a skill early in life, we may not even know we’re missing it.
+When we don’t learn a skill early in life, we may not know we’re missing it.
 There’s no need to feel ashamed if you didn’t fully develop these skills in childhood or later years.
 You can develop them now– it’s not too late.

 If you’re serious about addressing your procrastination (and the overeating that goes with it), there is no moment like the present to get started.
 You know that you’re going to feel so much better about yourself when you feel more disciplined and focused.